 Ready to start protecting the identities in your data?

 First, make sure you have a Rosette Cloud key.
-It’s free for up to 10,000 calls per month, and you don’t need to enter a credit card to sign up.
+It’s free for a 30-day free trial!, and you don’t need to enter a credit card to sign up.
 Next, head over to our community Github for a detailed walkthrough and to download the script.

 Concerned about data privacy in the cloud?
 Rosette can be deployed on-premise as well.
 Talk to our sales team to learn more.

 Have a suggestion for a plugin or script to derive more value out of text analytics?
 Let us know!